“Now get along, get hip little doggiesCow Cow Boogie by Don Raye, Benny Carter and Gene De Paul, covered by The Judds

-The Guardian recently reported on a publication by Philips et. al on the extent of road pollution in the UK which revealed some shocking statistics and pointed out that the environmental impact of our ever-increasing road networks is largely overlooked.
+The Guardian reported on a 2021 article by Ben Phillips and colleagues on the extent of road pollution in the UK, which revealed some shocking statistics and pointed out that the environmental impact of our ever-increasing road network is largely overlooked.

 Should we focus on reducing cars, not cows?
 Should our Commons be a Low Emission Zone?
 What bothers you about the safety of our cows on the Commons?
 Please write to us, starting your message ‘TRAFFIC COWS’.